There’s so much value in a good plan. I built my content calendar a few years ago and I’m keeping to it today.

 But I knew the value of a good plan—there’s nothing like a calendar to tell you what to write and keep you on track.

 Long story short, I told myself to quit stalling and created a sweet content calendar.
-I built it last fall, I implemented it last January, and I’m keeping to it today.
+I built it last fall, I implemented it in January 2017, and I’m keeping to it today.
 Here’s what I did and how you can do it too.

 I spent a few months figuring this out.
 Here’s what I came up with: My ideal readers are creative freelancers.
 I help busy people do marketing.